lab596/ImageReader/README.md

 ---

-Plans:
+# Plans:
-To eventually be able to transfer a video in live time to the JFrame by drawing pixel by pixel Eventually from there recognize how facial regoinition workds and be able to recognize objects from a video
+* To eventually be able to transfer a video in live time to the JFrame by drawing pixel by pixel.
+* Enable facial recognition based on the video displayed